underlines/awesome-ml/llm-tools.md

 - [WindowsAgentArena](https://github.com/microsoft/windowsagentarena) scalable Windows 11 VMs for benchmarking multi-modal AI agents
 - [CodeArena](https://github.com/Nutlope/codearena) a battle arena for Code LLMs, that allows user to see results of two models and rate them
 - [ZeroEval](https://github.com/WildEval/ZeroEval) is an unified evaluation framework for zero-shot performance of instruction-tuned LLMs on reasoning tasks like MMLU, GSM, ZebraLogic Puzzles, controls prompting, sampling, output parsing, instructs LM for json-formatted reasoning
+- [GAIA Benchmark](https://huggingface.co/collections/gaia-benchmark/gaia-release-655f74fd6e89f16ecc16d7be) General AI Assistants Benchmark real-world questions that require a set of fundamental abilities such as reasoning, multi-modality handling, web browsing, and generally tool-use proficiency
+- [hle](https://github.com/centerforaisafety/hle) Humanity's Last Exam is a multi-modal benchmark at the frontier of human knowledge, designed to be the final closed-ended academic benchmark of its kind with broad subject coverage across academic subjects designed by experts

 ## AI DevOps